benfrick/docs-portfolio/src/doc/getting-started/using-nike-apis.md

 The field names are separated by `/` to indicated nesting in the structure of the request JSON.

->**TIP:** Some NDe APIs use dot notation instead of JSON Pointer, due to being built before NDe switched to the JSON Pointer standard.
+>**TIP:** Some Nike APIs use dot notation instead of JSON Pointer, due to being built before Nike switched to the JSON Pointer standard.
 Check the Developer Guide for the API to confirm the error format.

 ### Retries